Bricks for Ricks Liberian Housing Foundation, Inc.

 On the campus of Ricks Institute, a large boarding school 16 miles outside Monrovia, The United Nations were housing 25,000 refugees.

 When the war ended, many of the people remained on the school property and became “squatters.”
-I saw their houses in 2007 when I returned to Liberia to help Olu as he began to get the school ready to reopen.
+I saw their houses when I returned to Liberia to help Olu as he began to get the school ready to reopen.

 I thought about it for an entire year.

 I called and spoke to the man that wrote the article.
 After speaking with him, I decided that the Vermeer Corporation’s BP-714 Earth Block Press was the one I liked best.
 The machine was still in production and not yet available for purchase.
-It has few moving parts, no battery, and no computer.
-Thus, it was not very complicated, easy to run, and less parts to replace.
+It had few moving parts, no battery, and no computer.
+Thus, it was not very complicated, easy to run, with less parts to replace.

 By this time, I had set up a foundation, “The Bricks for Ricks Liberian Housing, Foundation, Inc.” I had already started to share the dream and raise money.